 A circulating pump is used when a system requires a circulating loop or there is a storage tank used in conjunction with the heater.
-Refer to the piping diagrams at rear of manual for electrical hookup information and install in accordance with the current edition of the National Electrical Code, NFPA 70 or the Canadian Electrical Code, CSA C22.1.
+Refer to the piping diagrams at rear of manual for electrical hookup information and install in accordance with the current edition of the National Electrical Code.
+NFPA 70.